whateverhappenshappens/HMS_APP/README.md

 ### Quickstart for the server

-1. Navigate to the back-end directory:
+1. Navigate to the server directory:
     * cd HMS_APP/HMS_SERVER
 2. Open the project in your IDE: IntelliJ IDEA (recommended) or Eclipse
     * If you are using IntelliJ IDEA, make sure the IDE recognizes the project as a Spring Boot project.
 3. Make sure you are in the `Hospital-Management` directory
 4. Install back-end dependencies using Maven:
     * mvn clean install

-### Usuage for server
+### Usage for server

 1. Configure the database connection in `application.properties` file (check the [Database](#database) section below for more info)
 2. Just create a database, and make changes in the application.properties file
 3. Run the project (by running the `main` method in `HospitalManagementApplication.java`)
 4. Open http://localhost:8080/ in your browser!
 5. The front-end Angular application communicates with the backend API using this URL.
-Make sure the backend is up and  running before testing the front-end.
+Make sure the backend is up and  running before testing the front end.

 Keep in mind that these instructions assume you have Java and Maven properly installed on your system.
 Additionally, if your backend requires a database setup or configuration, make sure to provide those details in the appropriate configuration files.